defdefred/Remotty/README.md

 # Remotty - SSH to USB serial console
-Running an headless server in the basement is prone to network access issue and expensive server are addressing this with a management board accessible via a dedicated management network.
+Running an headless server in a remote location is prone to network access issue.
+Expensive server are addressing this with a management board accessible via a dedicated management network.
 Looking at you Idrac, ILO, CIMC, IMPI...

 Remotty is an ESP32 based, cheap remote serial console, prodiving a secure SSH access to console enabled on USB ports.

 ## Hardware